Matthew Caffyn

-Matthew Caffyn (christened 26 October 1628 – buried June 1714) was an English Baptist preacher and writer.
+Matthew Caffyn (christened 26 October 1628 – buried June 1714) was an English General Baptist preacher and writer.
+He is better remembered by the Caffynite Controversy among English General Baptists.

 Early life

 He was born at Horsham, Sussex, the seventh son of Thomas Caffin, by Elizabeth his wife.
 (Mark Antony Lower's Worthies of Sussex states incorrectly that his father was German.)
 According to family tradition, Elizabeth was a direct descendant of a martyr of the Marian Persecutions, possibly John Forman, who was burnt at East Grinstead in 1556.
 Matthew's father Thomas Caffin was employed by the Onslow family, who owned Drungewick Manor close to the border of Sussex and Surrey.
 When Matthew was around 7 years old, Richard Onslow adopted him as a companion for his own son Richard.
 The two boys were educated at a grammar school in Kent and in 1643 both were sent to All Souls College, Oxford to study for the Church of England ministry.
 However he soon faced difficulties at All Souls College for questioning infant baptism and the Trinity.
 The university attempted to induce Caffyn to suppress his own views, but failed and he was then expelled in 1645.
 Now 17, Caffyn returned to Horsham and was installed at Pond Farm in Southwater by his adoptive father.
 He quickly joined a General Baptist church there, and was appointed assistant to the local Baptist minister, Samuel Lover.
 Caffyn's apparent campaigning vigour brought about a significant increase in local adherents, and by 1648 he had taken over the ministry from Lover.